Cougars are large cats and, although not usually aggressive, have been involved in attacks on humans and causing death.

 Cougars attack humans for several reasons.
-This could be due to lack of food, loss of territory, or seeing humans as prey.
+This could be due to a lack of food, loss of territory, or seeing humans as prey.
 There are several other reasons which I have listed below.

 Cougars are solitary animals and like to hunt without being noticed.
 A cougar preying on humans is rare but does happen from time to time.
-Teddy Roosevelt, in 1901 states that cougar attacks “are exceedingly rare.”
+Teddy Roosevelt, in 1901 stated that cougar attacks “are exceedingly rare.”

 The five-year-old was attacked and paralyzed by a cougar.
 The family sued the authorities and was awarded two million dollars.
-The authorities were admonished for not adequately warning tourists of the potential dangers in the park.
+The officers were admonished for not adequately warning tourists of the potential dangers in the park.

 Since the ruling, signs were placed seemingly anywhere, and everywhere, a cougar may have been sighted.
 There are several reasons why a cougar may attack a human.

 Lack Of Food